Download PDF Beating Guns Hope for People Who Are Weary of Violence Audible Audio Edition Shane Claiborne Michael Martin christianaudio Books

 Another minor quibble that I have with the book is that the some of the information gets repeated over and over with very little variation in wording.
 I did read an eARC so maybe an editor will remove some of the redundancy and tighten things up before publication.

-• While many of the books approaching this subject are highly politically charged, this book does a fantastic job at getting to the heart of the matter.
+Overall, I appreciated the roundup of information and the challenge to think biblically (not just pragmatically) about the issue, but I do feel that there was some serious oversimplification going on here. - While many of the books approaching this subject are highly politically charged, this book does a fantastic job at getting to the heart of the matter.
 Both Shane Claiborne and Mike Martin have talked and lived extensively in this space, it is overwhelming how much this book was informed by what seems like thousands of voices.
 There is story upon story of how gun violence affects us and who all is impacted.
 It is jammed with research, amazing thought-leadership and perspectives that I had not considered.
 This book paints a picture that the church and each member of the Kingdom of God need to take some time staring at.